 Reasons for this finding: Filing these amendments on an emergency basis is necessary to ensure federal compliance and maintain federal funding for the state.
-This is the third filing on these sections; however, the rule text in the second filing differed from the rule text in the first filing.
-The rule text has changed because DDA is progressing through the permanent rulemaking process and feedback from stakeholders has resulted in some changes.
-This third filing is necessary to keep the emergency rule in place until DDA completes the permanent rulemaking process.
-The department filed a CR-101 Preproposal Statement of Inquiry as WSR 20-20-100 on October 5, 2020 to begin the permanent rulemaking process.
-In addition, under the rule development phase of permanent rule making, DDA has been circulating the text for feedback and progressing through the permanent rulemaking process.
+This is the fourth filing on these sections and the text is identical to that in the third filing.
+(The rule text in the second filing differed from the rule text in the first filing.)
+This fourth filing is necessary to keep the emergency rule in place until DDA completes the permanent rulemaking process.
+(DDA is currently at the public hearing phase of the permanent rulemaking process.
+The public rules hearing is scheduled for July 27, 2021.)